ga-wdi-pvd/rails_features_CRD/readme.md

 - You are already familiar with this domain model
 - Many web apps or features of web apps are based around this simple domain model.

-> this will be the first todo app we'll be seeing, but it's the quintessential app for learning a new framework because its the perfect contrived example of a **single model CRUD application**.
+> This will be the first todo app we'll be seeing, but it's the quintessential app for learning a new framework because its the perfect contrived example of a **single model CRUD application**.

 **Note**: If at any point in your code, you have the words `todos` or `reminderly` in your application, you're probably doing something incorrectly.

-## SETUP: I do - Reminder.ly (2:45 - 2:50 min, 5 min)
+## SETUP: I Do - Reminder.ly

 The first thing that we should do is determine our domain model -- items on a to-do list.